junxit/us-congress-bills-113/bill.md

   >
   > - **(a)** *Establishment* The Assistant Secretary shall establish within the Transportation Security Administration an advisory committee to be known as the “Aviation Security Advisory Committee”.
   > - **(b)** *Duties*
-  >   - **(1)** *In general* The Assistant Secretary shall consult the Advisory Committee on aviation security matters, including on the development and implementation of policies, programs, rulemaking, and security directives pertaining to aviation security, while adhering to sensitive security guidelines.
+  >   - **(1)** *In general* The Assistant Secretary shall consult the Advisory Committee on aviation security matters, including on the development, refinement, and implementation of policies, programs, rulemaking, and security directives pertaining to aviation security, while adhering to sensitive security guidelines.
   >   - **(2)** *Recommendations*
   >     - **(A)** *In general* The Advisory Committee shall develop, at the request of the Assistant Secretary, recommendations for improvements to aviation security.
   >     - **(B)** *Recommendations of subcommittees* Recommendations agreed upon by the subcommittees established under this section shall be approved by the Advisory Committee for transmission to the Assistant Secretary.